EGTortuero/viga/README.md

 	- ARAGORN (Laslett and Canback 2004): it is used to predict tRNA sequences in the contig.
 This program is publicly available at http://mbio-serv2.mbioekol.lu.se/ARAGORN/ under the GPLv2 licence.
 	- PILERCR (Edgar 2007): it is used to predict CRISPR repeats in your contig.
 This program is freely available at http://drive5.com/pilercr/ under a public licence.
 	- Prodigal (Hyatt et al. 2010): it is used to predict the ORFs.
 When the contig is smaller than 100,000 bp, MetaProdigal (Hyatt et al. 2012) is automatically activated instead of normal Prodigal.
 This program is publicly available at https://github.com/hyattpd/prodigal/releases/ under the GPLv3 licence.
+        - Prodigal-GV (Camargo et al. 2023): this variant of Prodigal contains updated models for ORF detection in giant viruses and bacteriophages with alternate stop codons ("genetic code 15").
+This approach is recommended for the annotation of bacteriophages, especially crAss-like phages (Cook et al. 2023).
+This program is available at https://github.com/apcamargo/prodigal-gv under the GPLv3 licence.
 	- DIAMOND (Buchfink et al. 2015): it is used to predict the function of proteins according to homology.
 This program is publicly available at https://github.com/bbuchfink/diamond under the GPLv3 licence.
 Databases must be created from FASTA files according to their instructions before running.
 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology when DIAMOND is not able to retrieve any hit or such hit is a 'hypothetical protein'.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/ or created using makeblastdb command.
 	- HMMER (Finn et al. 2011): it is used to add more information of the predicted proteins according to Hidden Markov Models.
 This suite is publicly available at http://hmmer.org/ under the GPLv3 licence.
 Databases must be in HMM format and an example of potential database is PVOGs (http://dmk-brain.ecn.uiowa.edu/VOG/downloads/All/AllvogHMMprofiles.tar.gz).